bluz71/bluz71.github.io/_posts/2018-06-20-digital-privacy-tips.md

 device can understand, such as `172.217.22.4`.

-The proprietor of a DNS service has great power, they can monitor your activity and they can also block or censor your activity.
+The proprietor of a DNS service has great power, they can monitor your activity, and they can also block or censor your activity.

 Most people likely use the DNS servers provided by their ISP.
 Since ISPs may not be trust-worthy, I recommended changing your DNS configuration from